 The kindergarten classroom is a fun, engaging, and safe learning environment.
 From the monthly river trip to the Monday loop walks, to the daily exciting activities with our new reading and math curriculum, this classroom is a very active place.
 The kindergarteners receive instruction in reading, math, social studies, science, Spanish, physical education, music, art, and every student’s favorite part of the day: recess!
 To learn more about the current agenda’s activities, projects, and focus areas, please contact Ms. Kindred.

 The 1st & 2nd grade classrooms are busy, structured, solution-oriented learning environments where you will hear singing, shouting, and giggling, too.
-First and second grades are separated for reading, math, and writing, science, and social studies, and combined for Spanish, music, art, and PE.
+First and second grades are separated for reading, math, and writing, and combined for science, social studies, Spanish, music, art, and PE.
 Families are always welcome.
-Call or email 1st grade teacher, Mrs. Poore, or, 2nd grade teacher, Ms. Knutson.
+Call or email 1st grade teacher, Ms. Baumann, or 2nd grade teacher, Ms. Knutson.

 Through a cooperative partnership between staff, parents, community, and students, the goal in this classroom is for every child to achieve great growth personally, academically, and socially in a safe and healthy environment in a rigorous and relevant way.
-The fifth and sixth grade curriculum includes reading, math, writing, spelling, science, social studies, Spanish, music, library, physical education, art, technology, and weekly class meetings.
+The fifth and sixth grade curriculum includes reading, math, writing, spelling, science, social studies, Spanish, music, library, physical education, art, and weekly class meetings.
 Students are actively engaged in numerous enrichment activities throughout the year that utilize our incredible surroundings.
 For example, students participate in weekly walks that focus on observation skills and physical fitness.
 A strong partnership with Glacier National Park allows this class many opportunities to work on cooperative projects.
-Skiing, Missoula Children’s Theater, and swimming lessons are other examples of programs that the students participate in.
+Skiing and Missoula Children’s Theater are other examples of programs that the students participate in.
 To learn more about what we do, please feel free to stop by, e-mail Mrs. Wieringa, email Mrs. Born, or call.